marbl/metAMOS/README.md

 python INSTALL.py optional
 ```
 If all dependencies are downloaded (including optional/deprecated ones), this will take
-quite awhile to complete (plan on a few hours to 2 days).
+quite awhile to complete (dependending on internet connection & server, anywhere from a few hours to 1-2 days).

 ----------------------------------------------------------------------------------
 [TOC](#table-of-contents)